Solving integral equations on piecewise smooth boundaries using the RCIP method: a tutorial: Abstract

 \section{Abstract}

-Recursively Compressed Inverse Preconditioning (RCIP) is a numerical method for obtaining highly accurate solutions to integral equations on piecewise smooth surfaces.
-The method originated in 2008 as a technique for solving Laplace's equation in two-dimensional domains with corners.
-In a series of subsequent papers the technique was then refined and extended in various directions as to cover a broad range of boundary value problems in physics and engineering.
-The purpose of the present paper is threefold: First, to review the RCIP method in a simple setting.
-Second, to show how easily the method can be implemented in MATLAB.
-Third, to present new applications of RCIP to integral equations of scattering theory on planar curves with corners.
+Recursively compressed inverse preconditioning (RCIP) is a kernel-independent and purely numerical method for solving Fredholm second kind boundary integral equations in situations where the boundary shape induces a non-smooth behavior in the solution.
+The method originated in 2008 within a scheme for Laplace's equation in two-dimensional domains with corners.
+In a series of subsequent papers the method was then refined and extended as to apply to integral equation formulations of a broad range of boundary value problems in physics and engineering.
+The purpose of the present tutorial is threefold: First, to review the RCIP method in a simple setting.
+Second, to show how easily the method can be implemented in {\sc Matlab}.
+Third, to present new applications.